wolfgangwarneke/Hipster-Vacation-Suggester/README.md

 ## Description

 Sometimes hipsters like to go on vacation, but they might need a little help narrowing down their options.
 Should they go to Brooklyn, LA, San Fran, Austin, or Portland?
-Or maybe they'll really confused and end up going to Seattle.
+Or maybe they'll really confused and end up going to Seattle!
+(Sorry Seattle, I think you maybe got it the hardest from me on this one...)

+Anyway, I made this silly quiz!
+Have fun.

 ## Setup/Installation Requirements